-Mayo Clinic doctors trained in sleep medicine, including doctors trained in lung and breathing conditions (pulmonary medicine), mental health conditions (psychiatry) and other areas, evaluate people who have idiopathic hypersomnia.
+Mayo Clinic doctors trained in sleep medicine, including doctors trained in brain conditions (neurology), mental health conditions (psychiatry), lung and breathing conditions (pulmonary medicine), and other areas, evaluate people who have idiopathic hypersomnia.

-To diagnose your condition, your doctor will review your symptoms and your family and medical history, and conduct a physical examination.
+To diagnose your condition, your doctor will review your symptoms, go over your family and medical history, and conduct a physical examination.
 Your doctor may order several tests to diagnose your condition, determine the cause of your condition and rule out other conditions.

 - Epworth Sleepiness Scale.
-Your doctor may ask you to rate your tiredness with this test, to help determine how sleep affects your daily life.
+Your doctor may ask you to rate your sleepiness with this test, to help determine how sleep affects your daily life.

 - Sleep diary.
-Your doctor may ask you to keep a sleep diary in which you log your daily sleep and wake times to help show your sleep pattern.
+Your doctor may ask you to keep a sleep diary in which you log your daily sleep and wake times to help show your sleep amounts and pattern.

 - Polysomnogram.
 In this test, you stay in a sleep center overnight.
-A polysomnogram monitors your brain activity, heart rate, oxygen levels, eye movements and breathing function as you sleep.
+A polysomnogram monitors your brain activity, eye movements, leg movements, heart rate, breathing functions and oxygen levels as you sleep.